 There are a number of tools that you can use to make the Flesch Reading Ease Test to perform on your texts.
 Here are some of the most commonly used tools:

 - Microsoft Word: Microsoft Word includes a function to perform the Flesch Reading Ease Tests.
-You can access the readability statistics via the "Review" tab and then "Readability".
+You can call up the readability statistics via the "Review" tab and then "Readability".

-- Online tools: There are many online tools that you can use to help Flesch Reading Ease Test to perform.
+- Online tools: There are many online tools that you can use to help Flesch Reading Ease test.
 Some examples are "Readability Test Tool" and "Online Readability Formula".
-These tools only require you to paste the text and the results are calculated automatically.
+These tools only require you to insert the text and the results are calculated automatically.

 - Plugins for Content Management Systems: If you have a Content Management System (CMS) like WordPress, there are plugins that you can install to make the Flesch Reading Ease test on your website.
 An example of such a Plugin is "Yoast SEO", which, among many other functions, also evaluates the readability of your texts.

-- Google Docs Add-Ons: There are also add-ons for Google Docs that make it easier to perform the Flesch Reading Ease enable tests.
-One example is "Readability Score", which gives you a readability index and detailed analysis of word and sentence length.
+- Google Docs Add-Ons: There are also add-ons for Google Docs that make it easier to perform the Flesch Reading Ease tests.
+One example of this is "Readability Score", which provides you with a readability index and detailed analyses of word and sentence length.

-- Programming libraries: If you are developing your own application or script, there are also programming libraries that you can use to use the Flesch Reading Ease test to be performed.
+- Programming libraries: If you are developing your own application or script, there are also programming libraries that you can use to use the Flesch Reading Ease test.
 Examples of this are the Python library "textstat" and the JavaScript-library "readability-js".

 It is important to note that these tools are based on the calculation of the Flesch Reading Ease test and there may be differences in the results.
 It is therefore important to use several tools to get a more accurate assessment of readability.